hatninja/Rhythm-Game-Editor/README.md

 # Rhythm Game Editor Engine
-A temporary title.
+(A temporary title.)

-This is a game/engine designed for making rhythm heaven-style games.
-Mechanics are far from complete though, and i'm in the middle of revitalizing it.
+This project uses LÖVE

-Documentation soon!
+It is a Game/Engine designed for making Rhythm Heaven-style games.